yourjelly/odoo/doc/reference/cmdline.rst

     comma-separated list of modules to update before running the server (requires :option:`-d`).

+.. option:: -P, --import-partial

+    Use this for big data importation, if it crashes you will be able to continue at the current state.
+Provide a filename to store intermediate importation states

+.. option:: --pidfile <file>

+    file where the server pid will be stored

 .. option:: --addons-path <directories>

     comma-separated list of directories in which modules are stored.
 These directories are scanned for modules (nb: when and why?)

+.. option:: --load <modules>

+    Comma-separated list of server-wide modules
+    Defaults to web

+.. option:: --D <directories>, --data-dir <directories>

+    Directory where to store Odoo data

 .. option:: --workers <count>